daryllxd/lifelong-learning/programming/ruby/rails/app/models/single-table-inheritance-sti.md

       end
     end

-[TODO] this.
+[TODO]: this.
 I don't really understand everything.

 ## Ruby Science: Single Table Inheritance (STI)

 Rails provides a mechanism for storing instances of different classes in the same table, called Single Table Inheritance.

-Rails will take care of most of the details, writing the class’s name to the type column and instantiating the correct class when results come back from the database.
+Rails will take care of most of the details, writing the class's name to the type column and instantiating the correct class when results come back from the database.

 #### Symptoms
 - You need to change from one subclass to another.
 - Behavior is shared among some subclasses but not others.
 - One subclass is a fusion of one or more other subclasses.

-> a/m/question.rb
+    a/m/question.rb

     def switch_to(type, new_attributes)
         attributes = self.attributes.merge(new_attributes)